 House Prices in Christchurch

-The average sale price in Christchurch is over $425,000.
+The average sale price in Christchurch for a property is over $450,000 according to REINZ.
 Christchurch suburbs include Avonhead, Fendalton, Redcliffs, Hillmorton, Spreydon and Avonside.

 House Prices in South Island Towns

 Property prices for Nelson, Rangiora, Timaru, Queenstown, Dunedin and Invercargill.

 We update regional house prices regularly in the news section of the site.
 This is a broader brush approach than used in the suburb-by-suburb prices in the list of links above.